elastic/integrations/docs/fine_tune_integration.md

     content manually basing on already migrated integrations (e.g. [MySQL integration](https://github.com/elastic/integrations/blob/master/packages/mysql/_dev/build/docs/README.md)) or copy them once managed to run whole setup with real agent.

-12. Kibana: use `stream.dataset` field instead of `event.dataset`.
+12. Kibana: use `stream.data stream` field instead of `event.data stream`.

-    Using `stream.dataset` instead of `event.dataset` also makes queries a lot more efficient as this is a `constant_keyword`.
-Make sure that dashboards in your package don't use the `event.dataset` field.
+    Using `stream.data stream` instead of `event.data stream` also makes queries a lot more efficient as this is a `constant_keyword`.
+Make sure that dashboards in your package don't use the `event.data stream` field.
 If so, simply replace them with the more efficient one.